-Dr. D. John McIntyre, Acting Chair Department of Curriculum and Instruction 327 Wham Education Building Telephone: (618) 536-2441 http://ci.siu.edu/
+Dr. Donna Post, Interim Chair Department of Curriculum and Instruction 327 Wham Education Building Telephone: (618) 536-2441 http://ehs.siu.edu/ci/

 The B.S. degree program in early childhood with a specialization in child and family services meets the objectives of students preparing for positions as day care and family programs directors or teachers in private schools and day care centers; child-care specialists with social, public health, and welfare agencies, such as Head Start; developmental therapists; parent educators, child life specialist; and recreational leaders.